wirechunk/quill-delta-to-react/README.md

 ## Advanced Custom Rendering

-In addition to providing custom HTML element tags, classes, styles, and any other attribute, you can define custom Op types and provide a rendering function for these types.
+In addition to providing custom HTML element tags, classes, styles, and any other attribute, you can define custom Op types and provide a rendering function for these types with a `customRenderer` prop.

 By default your custom ops will be treated as inlines, but you can set the `renderAsBlock: true` property in an op's attributes to have it rendered as a block.